Proclamation of accession of Charles III: Jersey

 The proclamation in Jersey was held at the Royal Square on 11 September.
-The States Assembly first received the proclamation at 12:00 BST, after which the Bailiff of Jersey Timothy Le Cocq mourned the death of Queen Elizabeth II and it approved 19 September, the day of her funeral, as a bank holiday.
-Le Cocq then delivered a speech in the Royal Square at 12:30 before reading out the proclamation.
-The ceremony was attended by Members of the States Assembly, officials of the Royal Court and other government departments, as well as veterans.
+The States Assembly first received the proclamation at 12:00 noon, after which the Bailiff of Jersey, Timothy Le Cocq, mourned the death of Queen Elizabeth II and approved 19 September, the day of her funeral, as a bank holiday.
+Le Cocq then delivered a speech in the Royal Square at 12:30 pm before reading the proclamation.
+The ceremony was attended by Members of the States Assembly, officials of the Royal Court, and other government departments, as well as veterans.
 A 21-gun salute took place at Glacis Field following the ceremony.

 Whereas it has pleased Almighty God to call to His Mercy our late Sovereign Lady Queen Elizabeth the Second of Blessed and Glorious Memory, by whose Decease the Crown of the United Kingdom of Great Britain and Northern Ireland is solely and rightfully come to The Prince Charles Philip Arthur George: We, the Bailiff, Deputy Bailiff, Officers of the Crown, Dean of Jersey, Jurats, Members of the States Assembly and the people of Jersey gathered here today in accordance with the Law of Jersey, therefore do now hereby publish and proclaim that The Prince Charles Philip Arthur George is now, by the Death of our late Sovereign of Happy Memory, has become our only lawful and rightful Liege Lord Charles the Third, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories, King, Head of the Commonwealth, Defender of the Faith, to whom we do acknowledge all Faith and Obedience with humble Affection; beseeching God by whom Kings and Queens do reign to bless His Majesty, our Duke, with long and happy years to reign over us.